 Notes

-- Choose potatoes that are equal in size - this will help them cook evenly.
+- Use potatoes that are equal in size so they cook evenly.

 Comments